Nosjazz/todo_list-milestone2/README.md

 ### Known Bugs

--   On Internet Explorer Browsers, the site is not functionnal
+-   On Internet Explorer Browsers, the site is not functional
 -   When the item contains several lines, the icons are not aligned middle
 -   The refresh action is launched when clicking on the div, not solely on clicking on the icon.